 Alzheimer's disease doesn’t just make you forgetful.
 It’s a serious, progressive condition which is, eventually, terminal.
 Alzheimer’s and other forms of dementia have now overtaken heart disease to become the leading cause of death in England and Wales.

 The brain is responsible for more than thought, memory and understanding.
 It controls our bodily systems including breathing, circulation and digestion.
 Alzheimer’s kills cells in the brain.
-This damage initially leads to problems with remembering things and communicating effectively.
+This damage initially leads to problems remembering things and communicating effectively.
 However, with time the brain damage affects the whole body, leading to death.
 This can be from a number of causes:

 Accidents and incidents